 High deductible health care plans are the least expensive type of coverage.
 Typically, these types of plans cost approximately 25%-50% less than comparable comprehensive contracts and generally offer little or no office visit and prescription coverage (other than mandated preventive benefits).
 However, they are ideal for individuals and families that are mostly concerned with major medical claims, rather than occasional office visits or prescriptions.
 Although maternity may be covered, an alternative policy option may save thousands of dollars in medical expenses that you are required to pay.

 In.
 Health Savings Accounts also use a “HDHP” when offering coverage.
 Anthem features the most competitively-priced plans, regardless of household income.
 Since you are responsible for paying most non-preventative out-of-pocket expenses, slightly lower deductibles may be worth considering.
-Also, it is expected that higher HSA contribution limits and more generous tax treatment will arrive in 2018 or 2019.
+Also, it is expected that higher HSA contribution limits and more generous tax treatment will arrive in 2019.

 Family plans are popular when there are young children in the household.
 Often, this type of policy offers copays for most covered office visits and prescriptions and 100% coverage on preventive benefits.
 While rates are higher than most other types of policies, many providers offer optional deductibles on the major medical claims to keep premiums affordable.
 Thus, regardless how many office visits and prescriptions (most) you incur, a deductible may not have to be met.

 Best Options For Office Visits

 Inexpensive plans that offer copays (no deductible) on primary care physician (PCP) office visits: